 Paying into a pension is not just about how much you contribute.
-The Plan booklet tells you how much you and M&S will contribute.
-If you want to change the amount you pay please complete the Change your contributions or pensions level form.
+Your enrolment communication will help you find out how much you and M&S will contribute, and if those contributions will increase in the future.
 You will also get tax relief from the government on anything you pay in.
 All of this means that it’s easier than you think to build up your savings.

 M&S will take your regular contribution from your salary before tax and pass them on to us, along with any additional amount that they’re paying in for you.